griptape-ai/griptape-docs/docs/griptape-framework/data/image-generation-engines.md

 )

 engine.run(
-    prompts=["A photo of a mountain landscape in winter"], image=ImageLoader().load("mountain.png"),
+    prompts=["A photo of a castle built into the side of a mountain"], image=ImageLoader().load("mountain.png"),
     mask=ImageLoader().load("mountain-mask.png"),
 )